StephenDriffill/StephenDriffill.github.io/projects/desk-booking.md

 ## Solution

-In 2-3 months the team built a fullstack application capable of reuse by any office.
+In 2-3 months the team built a full stack application capable of reuse by any office.
 The demonstrator was seeded with data relating to the floor plan of their own company office and org structure as well as synthentic data for employees and bookings.
 The design was responsive to render the booking form as a sidebar on large screens and as a draggable drawer on smaller devices, as well as hiding or compacting less essential content on smaller screens such as utilisation metrics.

 Desks and bookings were visible both through the floorplan view as well as a filterable list view.
 Users and admins could manage their own and all bookings respectively via reports.
 An analytics dashboard showed various KPIs and charts to give insights into how the space was being utilised by roles, teams and individuals.